CLUB HISTORY

 H.S.
 Fielder – club secretary and coach.
 1936, Apr 10 – Norwood News

 H.S.
-Fielder was also a long-standing club secretary of the Church Institute Badminton Club.
-He was energetic in his role, “willing to coach any young men who [were] anxious to learn”.
-From at least 1930, and into the 1950s, Fielder advertised regularly for “ladies and gentlemen (players and beginners)” for his Saturday afternoon club on two courts at Wandsworth Common.
-By 1935, his mixed club were playing four evenings a week.
+Fielder was energetic and dedicated in his role as club secretary, also “willing to coach any young men who [were] anxious to learn”.
+From at least 1930, and into the 1950s, he advertised regularly for “ladies and gentlemen (players and beginners)” for his Saturday afternoon club on two courts at Wandsworth Common.
+By 1935, his mixed club was playing four evenings a week.
 The courts were parquet-floored, and were described as “well-lighted”, and centrally heated in 1939.
 Little changed in terms of decor and fittings, over the years, with the last remaining court, Wiseton Hall, retaining its character into the new millennium.
 The Roll of Honour, seen in the background of the photo above, remained the focal point of the hall, and the net posts and weights – 1920s racing green, cast iron Slazenger “Empire” range – were used until the very end.

 H.S.
 Fielder, the long-serving club secretary, aged 42 in 1917; and an advert from 1936, Oct 02 – Norwood News.
 (Photograph supplied by Peter Gunzi, the great nephew of H.S.
 Fielder)